 We believe that the assumptions and estimates associated with revenue recognition, income taxes, stock-based compensation, capitalized software development costs, goodwill and intangible assets and fair value measurements to have the greatest potential impact on our consolidated financial statements.
 Therefore, we consider these to be our critical accounting policies and estimates.
-For further information on all of our significant accounting policies, see Note 2 to our consolidated financial statements included in this prospectus.
+For further information on all of our significant accounting policies, see Note 2 to our consolidated financial statements.